uswds/uswds-site/_components/banner/banner.md

 type: component
 ---

+{:.site-note}
+**Note:** Banner is a core component along with the [identifier]({{ site.baseurl }}/components/identifier) component.
+We recommend using both core components on most sites.
+Together, they are the most recognizable and standardized design elements of a government site.

 You should use the banner to identify your site as an official government site.

 The banner explains that the combination of (a) an official .gov or .mil domain and (b) a secure HTTPS connection are the best way to assure visitors that they're connected to an official site.